-NOTE: A termination plug is included in the CAT 3 / CAT 5 Bus Connection Point, labeled J3 in Figure 29.
+NOTE: A termination plug is included in the CAT 3 / CAT 5 Bus Connection Point, labeled J3 in Figure 24.
 DO NOT REMOVE THIS PLUG!
 Doing so will affect boiler operation and void warranty.

-- 1. Connect the incoming power wiring to the line voltage terminal strip in the electrical junction box at terminals 120V, Neutral, Ground (shown in Figure 29). - 2.
+- 1. Connect 120V / 60Hz / 15 AMP incoming power wiring to the line voltage terminal strip in the electrical junction box at terminals 120V, Neutral, Ground (shown in Figure 24). - 2.
 A line voltage fused disconnect switch may be required, externally mounted and connected according to local codes that may apply. - 3.
-Connect the boiler pump as shown in Figure 29 to the terminals marked 1-(HOT), 2-(NEUT), and 3-(GND).
-The connections shown are suitable for a maximum continuous pump draw of 3 amps at 120 volts.
+Connect the boiler pump as shown in Figure 24 to the terminals marked 1 (HOT), 2 (NEUT), and 3 (GND).
+The connections shown are suitable for a maximum continuous pump draw of 2 amps at 120 volts.
 If the pump requires more current or voltage than the 120 volts supplied, an external motor starter or contactor will be required. - 4.
-Connect the DHW pump to the terminals marked 4 HOT, 5 NEUT, 6 GND.
+If using DHW, connect the domestic hot water pump to the terminals marked 4 (DHW HOT), 5 (DHW NEUT), 6 (DHW GND).
+The connections shown are suitable for a maximum continuous pump draw of 2 amps at 120 volts.
+If a pump requires more current or voltage than the 120 volts supplied, an external motor starter or contactor will be required.